-## Pilot Service: AI-Powered Proxy Voting Recommendations
+## Pilot Service: AI-Powered Proxy Advisor for Shareholder Proposals

 What is This Service?

 This pilot platform generates proxy voting recommendations using insights derived from my co-authored paper: Beyond Bias: AI as a Proxy Advisor.
-It leverages an AI model with its knowledge domain of proxy voting, offering shareholders, governance professionals, and researchers a complementary and experimental approach to traditional proxy advisory recommendations.
+It leverages an AI model with its domain knowledge of proxy voting, offering shareholders, governance professionals, and researchers a complementary and experimental approach to traditional proxy advisory recommendations.

 Why This Matters